Sandman007/Dockyard/README.md

 run:

-    Ruby FritzBot.rb
+    Ruby Dockyard.rb
-from the directory that you downloaded/clones FritzBot too.
+from the directory that you downloaded/clones Dockyard too.
 Remeber to set the token and applicationid in config.yaml